 Interpretable CATE estimation in survival outcomes remains under-explored.
-Only recently, \cite{wan2023survivalcausalruleensemble} extended their previous work \citep{RuleEnsemble_KeWan_SIM2023} by using a similar approach based on Cox proportional hazards (Cox PH) model.
+Only recently, \cite{wan2023survivalcausalruleensemble} extended their previous work \citep{RuleEnsemble_KeWan_SIM2023} using a similar approach based on the Cox proportional hazards (PH) model.
 In this paper, we propose an interpretable HTE estimation framework to estimate CATE in survival outcomes, which not only predicts CATE but also identifies important subgroups.
 Our study is motivated by age-related macular degeneration (AMD), a progressive polygenic neurodegenerative eye disease that can cause blindness in older individuals.
 Randomized clinical trials (RCTs), known as the Age-Related Eye Diseases Study (AREDS and AREDS2), evaluated the efficacy of the AREDS formula (an antioxidant and mineral supplement) in delaying AMD progression, but showed minimal overall effects. \cite{metalearner_surv_JDS} estimated the CATE of the AREDS formula on delaying time-to-AMD progression and identified key Single Nucleotide Polymorphisms (SNP) using the post-hoc algorithm based on predicted CATEs.
-However, this approach only considered SNPs individually, ignoring potential combined effects.
+However, this approach lacks interpretation.
 In this study, we leverage the interpretability of tree nodes from tree-based algorithms to develop an interpretable framework to estimate CATE in survival outcomes.
-Instead of using the Cox PH model, which relies on the PH assumption as \cite{wan2023survivalcausalruleensemble} did, we employ inverse probability censoring weighting (IPCW) to handle censored subjects.
-Our proposed framework utilizes the idea of ``pseudo-individualized treatment effect'' (pseudo-ITE) \citep{pseudoreg_survival_Bo2024} to address the fundamental causal inference problem, where only one potential outcome is observable.
+Instead of using the Cox PH model, which relies on the PH assumption, as in \cite{wan2023survivalcausalruleensemble}, we employ inverse probability censoring weighting (IPCW) to appropriately account for censored observations.
+Our proposed framework utilizes the idea of ``pseudo-individualized treatment effect'' (pseudo-ITE)\citep{pseudoreg_survival_Bo2024} to address the fundamental causal inference challenge that only one potential outcome is observable for each individual.
 This framework integrates three meta-learners with different statistical properties to construct pseudo-ITE.
-We evaluated their performance in terms of prediction and subgroup identification accuracy through comprehensive simulation studies, providing practical recommendations for implementation.
-Finally, we applied our proposed method to the AREDS trial to estimate CATE and identify SNP-based subgroups.